Shakespeare in the Park

 Sebastian, the sharp-tongued brother of Alonsa, schemes his way through the island’s chaos with biting wit.
 Gabriel Martinez returns to SSC after standout performances as Lord Capulet and Mercutio in the five-actor Romeo & Juliet.

-Antonio – Kristof Kage
+Antonio – Nate Williamson

 Gonzalo – John Campana